 Preparing for your first meeting

 Your first meeting with your Financial Advisor marks the beginning of an important professional relationship.
-Just as you trust your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.
+Just as you rely on your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.

 The right fit

-Meeting with a Financial Advisor for the first time, you can expect a friendly, casual conversation — you’re just getting to know each other.
-There’s no obligation, no pressure, no judgment — and no fee for your first meeting.
+Meeting with a Financial Advisor for the first time, you should expect a friendly, casual conversation — you’re just getting to know each other.
+There’s no obligation, no pressure, no judgment — and no cost for your first meeting.
 You should be candid about your level of investing experience, overall financial situation, and financial goals.
-You should also feel comfortable to ask as many questions as you’d like.
+You should also feel comfortable asking as many questions as you’d like.

 In advance of the meeting, your Financial Advisor should send you a checklist of items to bring along, including your ID and select financial documentation.
-That said, your Financial Advisor will have a deep respect for your privacy and personal information and honor your confidentiality.
+That said, your Financial Advisor is obligated to have a deep respect for your privacy and personal information and honor your confidentiality.
 Personal information can be shared whenever you feel you are ready.

 A good Financial Advisor will want the right fit for you as much you seek the right fit in him or her.
 Before your first consultation, you’ll want to reflect on and be prepared to discuss:

 - Your values about money and your vision for your future

 - What life events are happening or could potentially happen

 - Short- and long-term life and financial goals